jane95924/week_6_IP/README.md

 open atom

-atom .}
 atom .

 ## Known Bugs
-{some lines of code may not run, or the output changes when you re run the code. }
-no known bugs for now.
+some lines of code may not run, or the output changes when you re run the code. no known bugs for now.
 ## Technologies Used
 {python pandas.